MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections-list.md

 #### Limitations

-1. All implicitly shared connection types work (Action and Tabular).
+1. All types of implicitly shared connection work such as action and tabular.
 2. Server and database names are hidden in network traces but visible in the consent dialog.
 Column names are not hidden.
-3. For Tabular connectors, we only limit CRUD actions such as Get, Post, Put, or Delete.
+3. For tabular connectors, we only limit CRUD actions such as Get, Post, Put, or Delete.
 If you have permissions to **Put** then you have access to **Post**.
 4. Action based connectors limit based on the specific API being used in the application.
-5. Warnings are still enabled in Sharing.
+5. Warnings are still enabled in sharing.
 The warning around implicitly shared connections still warns while in private preview.
 However, your connection with this feature is secure – despite the warning.

 ### Windows Authentication